Alexandre-Kolobov/Projet_4/README.md

 	1. Rapports - this choice will allow you to consult rapports for each tournament
 		1. Afficher la liste des tournois existant dans la base - show all saved tournaments
 		2. Afficher la liste des joueurs existant dans la base - show all saved players
-		3. Afficher les informations detaillées d'un tournois - show detailed informations about one tournament
+		3. Afficher les informations détaillées d'un tournoi - show detailed informations about one tournament
-		    1. Afficher les joueurs participants - show players in tournament
+		    1. Afficher les joueurs participant - show players in tournament
 			2. Afficher les matchs joués - show played matchs
 			3. Revenir au menu des rapports - back to the main menu
 			4. Quitter le logiciel - to close the program
 		4. Revenir au menu des tournois - back to the main menu
-		5. Quitter le logiciel - to close the program
+		5. Quitter le logiciel - to save and close the program

+	2. Joueurs - this choice will allow you to consult players menu
+	    1. Afficher la liste des joueurs existant dans la base - show all saved tournaments
+    	2. Ajouter un nouveau joueur dans la base - allow you to add new player
+    	3. Revenir au menu principal - back to the main menu
+    	4. Sauvegarder et quitter - to save and close the program

+	3. Tournois
-	2. Sélectionner un tournois dans la base des tournois - this choice will allow you to load one tournament (you can continue the tournament or check its information if the tournament is finished)
-		If the tournament is finished you will see:
+		1. Reprendre un tournoi dans la base des tournois - this choice will allow you to load one tournament When the tournament is finished you will see:
 				1. Afficher les joeurs participants au tournoi - show players in tournament
 				2. Afficher les matchs - show played matchs
 				3. Revenir au menu des tournois - back to the main menu
 				4. Quitter le logiciel - to close the program
-		If the tournament is not finished you will resume from the place it was saved

-	3. Créer un nouveau tournois - this choice allow you to create a new tournament and also to create new players After entering name, place and additional infromations of tournament, you will see this menu:
+		2. Créer un nouveau tournois - allow you to create a new tournament
-		    1. Afficher la liste des joueurs existant dans la base  - show all saved tournaments
+		    1. Afficher la liste des joueurs existant dans la base - show all saved players
 			2. Afficher la liste des joueurs participant au tournoi - show players in tournament
-			3. Ajouter un joueur au tournois - add player from the detabase to tournament
+			3. Sélectionner des joueurs - allows you to choice and add saved players
-			4. Créer un nouveau joueur - create a new player
+			4. Créer un nouveau joueur et l'ajouter au tournoi - allows you to create and add save a new player
-			5. Démmarer le tournois - start tournament
+			5. Démarrer le tournoi - to start tournament
-			6. Sauvegarder et quitter - to close the program
+				When the tournament is finished you will see:
+					1. Afficher les joeurs participants au tournoi - show players in tournament
+					2. Afficher les matchs - show played matchs
-			7. Revenir au menu des tournois - back to the main menu
+					3. Revenir au menu des tournois - back to the main menu
 					4. Quitter le logiciel - to close the program
+			6. Revenir au menu des tournois - back to the tournament menu
+			7. Sauvegarder et quitter - to save and close the program
+		3. Revenir au menu principal - back to the main menu
+		4. Quitter le logiciel - to save and close the program

+	4. Quitter le logiciel - to save and close the program